How to Support Siblings of a Child Who Experienced a Traumatic Event

 With your love and support these feelings will decrease.

-The sibling may have feelings like:
+The sibling may feel:

 - Anxiety about what will happen next